Tech Policy recommendations for the new government 2024.

 About the BCS Manifesto

-The policy priorities and themes in this manifesto were reviewed and shaped by BCS’ Fellows Technical Advisory Group (F-TAG) and BCS’ Influence Board, alongside members of BCS’ Executive team and the Policy and PR team.
-The research underpinning this work is based on long-term consultations and analysis including: insight from BCS specialist groups, existing data sets, BCS members surveys, YouGov polling and working with external stakeholders.
+The BCS policy recommendations and themes were reviewed and shaped by BCS’ Fellows Technical Advisory Group (F-TAG), the BCS’ Influence Board, and our specialist members’ groups, alongside the BCS’ Executive team and the Policy and PR team.
+The research underpinning this work is based on long-term consultations and analysis including existing data sets, BCS members surveys, YouGov polling and working with external stakeholders.

 For more information please email policyhub@bcs.uk